sfraser-dev/perl-analyse-excel-spreadsheet-old-abos/README.md

-Perl file to analyse the Old Abos' squad notes.
+Perl file to summerise the squad notes section of the Old Abos FC finance spreadsheet.